 There are virtually no limits to the content of a Multimedia Messaging Service (MMS) transmission.
 An MMS message can contain text, graphics, animations, images, audio clips and ring melodies.
-For third party developers' information, please visit www.SonyEricsson.com/developer/ and look for the MMS developers guidelines.
+For third party developers' information, please visit www.SonyEricsson.com/developers/ and look for the MMS developers guidelines.

 MMS completes the potential of messaging.
 Sending digital postcards and PowerPoint-style presentations is expected to be among the most popular user applications of MMS.
-Eagerly awaited by young users in particular, MMS is projected to fuel the growth of related market segments by as much as 40%.